SebastianKut/SebastianKut/README.md

 ### Hi there 👋, Sebastian here...
 #### Welcome to my Github profile
 After years of working in the entertainments industry as a Sound Engineer, in April 2020 I decided that it was time for a new challenge.
 Channelling my passion for learning, I set a new, personal goal of becoming a Front-End Web Developer.
-Due to unfortunate events of the current health crisis and suspension of operations of the company I was previously working for, I have been able to allocate 8-10 hours a day to learn computer programming and build projects, both for my portfolio and for initial clients.
+This year I have been lucky enough, to be able to allocate 8-10 hours a day, to learn computer programming and build projects, both for my portfolio and for initial clients.
 If you are interested in working with me, hiring me or simply fancy a chat, feel free to message me.

 Skills: JS / HTML / CSS